ASU Sun Devil Fitness Complex (SDFC) Downtown Phoenix

 With a 25-yard pool on the roof and a 23-month duration for design, permitting and construction, this $20 million structure required imaginative design and construction techniques to maintain quality in the face of demanding schedules and budget limitations.
-Constructability concerns regarding the 570,000-pound rooftop pool were vetted at the earliest stages of design and resulted in a stainless steel pool shell that is located directly above a mechanical platform that houses the pool’s filtration, pumping and heating equipment.
-This solution had myriad benefits.
+The 570,000-pound rooftop pool is located directly above a mechanical platform that houses the pool’s filtration, pumping and heating equipment.
 The stainless steel shell was more than 125 tons lighter than a double concrete shell.
 In addition, the pool shell and its piping are visible for inspection and accessible for maintenance.

 The facility not only provides a much needed “sense of place” for ASU Downtown students, it is a key contributor to the revitalization of downtown Phoenix.
 Sun Devil Fitness Complex shares a zero lot-line urban property with the Historic Lincoln Family Downtown YMCA, and students and members share much of the facility through a property sharing and operations agreement.
 This arrangement allowed a major facelift to portions of the YMCA, increased energy and operational efficiencies, while providing parking and other amenities for ASU, which were not possible without the cooperative arrangement.
 It was truly a community-based solution and a win-win for both the university and the YMCA.